Talbert W. Swan II: Voting rights

 Eventually, Mayor Charles V. Ryan and City Councilor Jose Tosado proposed a home-rule amendment that would expand the council to thirteen members including eight ward and five at large seats.
 The home-rule petition was adopted by the City Council 7–2, and was later passed by the State Senate and House and signed by the Governor.
 On election day, November 6, 2007, city residents voted 72% in favor of changing the all at large election of the City Council and School Committee to one including ward representation.
 On November 3, 2009, Springfield held its first ward elections in 50 years.

 In October 2011, Swan joined with the Lawyers Committee for Civil Rights, the ACLU and City Councilor Zaida Luna to send an urgent request to the US Department of Justice for intervention in the City of Springfield regarding widespread voter rights violations.
 The group cited multiple incidents and areas of noncompliance with the Federal Voting Rights Act and the Department of Justice's 2006 settlement order with the City of Springfield.
 Teams from the US Department of Justice and the US Attorney General's office arrived in Springfield on November 8, 2011.

+In 2024, Swan was named the national chairperson of COGIC Counts, the voting initiative of the Church Of God In Christ.
+Swan was tasked with utilizing a variety of means to maximize voting participation among the denomination's congregants across the nation with a goal of registering everyone eligible in the denomination's churches to vote and mobilizing them to vote in the 2024 election.